semaphore-protocol/website/versioned_docs/version-V2/what-is-semaphore.md

 ## Basic features

-In sum, Semaphore provides the ability to:
+Semaphore provides the ability to:

-1. generate offchain identities and add them to a Merkle tree (offchain or onchain);
+1. generate off-chain identities and add them to a Merkle tree (off-chain or on-chain);
-2. anonymously broadcast a signal onchain, if and only if the identity of the owner belongs to a valid Merkle tree and if the nullifier has not already been used.
+2. anonymously broadcast a signal on-chain, if and only if the identity of the owner belongs to a valid Merkle tree and if the nullifier has not already been used.

 ## About the code